deepak300811/SpaceX/README.md

 ## Even a clear filter button is also provided from which user can clear the filters applied by them, without manually have to remove those from URL.

 ## The selection made on filters is visible in the URL and page refreshes, keeping the state of the page.
-And if user enter params manually in url whose are

-rendered in the UI instantaneously.
+And if user enters params manually in url they will be rendered in the UI instantaneously.

 ## To get the information about land_success field, i was getting array from the cores property, so have taken the first array element and rendered it.

 ## I tried implementing Server Ride Rendering but didn't find any working boilerPlate for that, so that task is left.
-But have implemented a cover Page

-that act as the introduction to the application.
+But have implemented a cover Page that act as the introduction to the application.

 ## Code is deployed on netlify.